-Mixed-Up Lovers—And Mixed-Up Critics
+Mixed-Up Lovers—and Mixed-Up Critics

 Argument

-Contrary to what you’ve heard, there are many reasons to think Romeo & Juliet is a satire, and a full-fledged one.
-In fact, Shakespeare names his target: the 14th-c.
-Italian poet, Petrarch.
-Shakespeare v.
-Petrarch: it’s the battle of the Renaissance, and the story’s never been told.
-[1500 words/8mins]
+Contrary to what you’ve heard, there are many reasons to think Romeo & Juliet is a satire.

-Our next love story is Romeo & Juliet, a 500-year-old tale about horny preteens that society somehow decided is classy and not perverted even though two middle schoolers bang in it.
+Tis the common humour of them all [lovers] to wish for death

 Do you have any idea just how unlikely it is that Shakespeare would romanticize the short-lived love affair of a pair of impetuous, suicidal, homicidal Italian teenagers from troubled families?